sl4d1c/richclientapplicationdevelopment2018/README.md

 # richclientapplicationdevelopment2018
 [gnab/remark](https://github.com/gnab/remark) based on remark

-[testing](https://sl4d1c.github.io/richclientapplicationdevelopment2018/) Link to github pages
+[all presentations](https://sl4d1c.github.io/richclientapplicationdevelopment2018/) Link to github pages

 This repo is for the course rich client application development 2018